Design students busy working on projects at the Herzing College Montreal campus

 Residential & commercial interior design projects

 The biggest benefit to you?
-You can use these completed designs to create your professional interior design portfolio.
+You can use these completed designs to create a professional interior design portfolio.
 This will be key in landing your first job after graduation.

 Your first Interior design job

-The median salary for interior designers in Quebec is about $20/hour—or about $41,000/year.
-Just starting out after school, you may make a bit less—around $30,000/year.
+The median salary for interior designers in Quebec is about $20 an hour—or about $41,000 a year.
+Just starting out after school, you may make a bit less—around $31,000 a year.

-At the highest end, Quebec designers are making approximately $70,000/year.
+At the highest end, Quebec designers are making approximately $67,000 a year.

 Is an Interior Design Diploma Right for You?